OzgurMertEmir/brain-to-text-25/models/Readme.md

 ### Minimalized - Optimized Forward Function for the Model
 - The forward function for the `Decoder` shared in the original repository had bloated steps decorated with a few unnecessary / computer intensive operations, these have been thoroughly reviewed and removed for code clarity and optimization.
 ### Update Train Scripts to Allow Distributed Training!!
+- WARNING: EXPERIMENTAL!
+This script may not be optimal and might not give expected loss reduction in mentioned number of epochs.
+Use this with caution, to disable distributed training and switch back to default, set distributed to false in `args.yaml`.

 ## Execute Training
 ```sh